Who is responsible for our system?

 The bodies responsible for developing food policy are outlined below.

-Forum Ministers have two distinct roles.
-Firstly, there are the requirements that government itself imposes on the joint food regulation system.
+Food Ministers’ Meeting members have two distinct roles.
+Firstly, there are the requirements that government itself imposes on the joint system.
 Secondly, it has the role of arbitrator and is required to balance the national interest with the potentially competing views from consumers, from industry and from itself.
-Wherever possible, the Forum makes decisions by consensus.
-However the Forum can resolve matters by voting.
-Each of the ten government parties has one vote, and six votes are required for a decision.
+Wherever possible, the Food Ministers’ Meeting makes decisions by consensus.
+However the Food Ministers’ Meeting can resolve matters by voting.
+Each of the ten government parties has one vote, and a simple majority of votes is required for a decision.

-The Food Regulation Standing Committee; known as FRSC, supports the Forum by coordinating policy advice.
+The Food Regulation Standing Committee (FRSC), supports the Food Ministers’ Meeting by coordinating policy advice.
 FRSC's job is to study and assess any potential food issues and work out the appropriate policy response.
 FRSC takes into account the nature and extent of the issue or risk posed, and considers this when proposing the most effective and proportionate response.
 Different options for response may include non-intervention, self-regulation, co-regulation or regulation.
 By working this way, FRSC encourages a responsive approach to identified issues that require coordination across our joint system.

 More information about FRSC is available here.
 Visit the Policy Development page for more detailed information.